PRICKLY PEAR GUN CLUB

 - Write down the name of the violator(s) along with the date, time of day and a detailed description of the violation(s).

-- Forward the information to the RSO or property owner, who will evaluate the circumstances and determine if action should be taken.
+- Forward the information to the RSO and club president, who will evaluate the circumstances and determine if action should be taken.

-- If the property owner decides action should be taken in the matter, he will notify the advisory council and hold a special meeting to get their input as to what, if any action should be taken.
+- If the club president decides action should be taken in the matter, he will notify the executive council and hold a special meeting to get their input as to what, if any action should be taken.

 - If any action is taken, the violator(s) will certainly have the opportunity to defend themselves if they so wish.